doctorandrewbrown/Coding-Notes/Cheat-sheets/Django/Sqlite3/Sqlite3 cmd line.md

-- In gitpod workspace may have to run
+- In gitpod workspace you have to re-install sqlite each time you start the work
 ``` bash
  $ sudo apt update
 ```